Trans-Saharan gas pipeline: History

-The idea of the trans-Saharan pipeline was first proposed in the 1970s.
-On 14 January 2002, the Nigerian National Petroleum Corporation (NNPC) and Algerian national oil and gas company Sonatrach signed the Memorandum of Understanding for preparations of the project.
-In June 2005, NNPC and Sonatrach signed a contract with Penspen Limited for a feasibility study of the project.
-The feasibility study was completed in September 2006, and it found the pipeline to be technically and economically feasible and reliable.
+A trans-Saharan pipeline was first proposed in the 1970s.
+On 14 January 2002, the Nigerian National Petroleum Corporation (NNPC) and Algerian national oil and gas company Sonatrach signed a memorandum of understanding for preparations of the project.
+In June 2005, NNPC and Sonatrach signed a contract with Penspen Limited for a feasibility study.
+The study was completed in September 2006, and it found the pipeline to be technically and economically feasible and reliable.

-On the meeting on 20 February 2009, NNPC and Sonatrach agreed to proceed with the draft Memorandum of Understanding between three governments and the joint venture agreement.
-The intergovernmental agreement on the pipeline was signed by energy ministers of Nigeria, Niger and Algeria on 3 July 2009 in Abuja.
+On 20 February 2009, NNPC and Sonatrach agreed to proceed with the draft memorandum of understanding between the three governments and the joint venture agreement.
+The intergovernmental agreement on the pipeline was signed by the energy ministers of Nigeria, Niger and Algeria on 3 July 2009 in Abuja.
+The pipeline was originally expected to be operational by 2015.
+The original investment for the pipeline was expected to be around US$10 billion and around $3 billion for gas gathering centers.

-Safety concerns about the operations have been heightened due to a terrorist insurgency in North Africa, culminating in incidents like the In Aménas hostage crisis of 2013.
+Safety concerns about the project have been raised due to a terrorist insurgency in North Africa, which has resulted in incidents like the In Aménas hostage crisis of 2013.
 Nigeria, Niger and Algeria are among the least secure areas in the region because of various active terrorist movements that destabilise them.

-On 28 July 2022, the Algerian, Nigerian, and Nigerien ministers of energy signed in Algiers a memorandum of understanding for the implementation of the TSGP project, co-signed by Mohamed Arkab, Timipre Sylva, and Mahamane Sani Mahamadou, respectively.
+Following Russia's invasion of Ukraine in February 2022, there was growing interest in the project as European countries sought to replace their gas imports from Russia.
+On 28 July 2022, the Algerian, Nigerian, and Nigerien ministers of energy signed in Algiers a memorandum of understanding for the implementation of the TSGP project, co-signed by Mohamed Arkab, Timipre Sylva, and Mahamane Sani Mahamadou.

+On February 11, 2025, Algeria, Nigeria and Niger signed agreements to accelerate the construction of the TSGP.
+The implementation and delivery schedule should be announced after a feasibility update study.

+On June 4th, 2026, Minister of Hydrocarbons of Algeria, Mohamed Arkab; Nigeria’s Minister of State for Petroleum Resources (Gas), Ekperikpe Ekpo; and Niger’s Minister of Petroleum, Mr. Hamadou Tinni which met in Algiers, have declared in joint statements that all parties are interested in the project as a national priority and marks a top Agenda for Nigeria, Niger and Algeria.
+Construction of the Algerian section began in June 2026, with Niger expected to begin work on its section in early 2027.
+Costs are estimated between US$10 billion and US $13 billion.

 Route

-The pipeline is to start in the Warri region in Nigeria and run north through Niger to Hassi R'Mel in Algeria.
-In Hassi R'Mel the pipeline is to connect to the existing Trans-Mediterranean, Maghreb–Europe, Medgaz and Galsi pipelines.
+The pipeline starts in the Warri region in Nigeria and runs north through Niger to Algeria's Hassi R'Mel gas hub.
+In Hassi R'Mel, the pipeline is to connect to the existing Trans-Mediterranean, Maghreb–Europe, Medgaz and Galsi pipelines.
 These supply Europe from the gas transmission hubs at El Kala and Beni Saf on Algeria's Mediterranean coast.
 The length of the pipeline would be 4128 km: 1037 km in Nigeria, 841 km in Niger, and 2310 km in Algeria.